The untold story of Mist over Beijing

 Education becomes meaningful when learners encounter real people.

-Across the Biosphere VR collection audiences meet Sámi reindeer herders, Ethiopian coffee farmers, Jordanian families, Moroccan oasis restorers, Pacific island communities, medical professionals in Beijing, Mediterranean fishermen, conservationists and climate researchers.
+Across the Biosphere VR collection, audiences meet Sámi reindeer herders, Ethiopian coffee farmers, Jordanian families, Moroccan oasis restorers, Pacific island communities, medical professionals in Beijing, Mediterranean fishermen, conservationists and climate researchers.

 These individuals are not presenters.